neoxia/apoyo/packages/mailer/README.md

   }
 }

-// Send out email using a mailer instance
+// 3.
+Send out email using a mailer instance

-await mailer.send(new ConfirmUserMail(user))
+await mailer.send(new ConfirmAccountMail(user))
 ```

 ## License